conan-io/docs/examples/tools/system/package_manager.rst

 if it is installed only.
 The same for ``tools.system.package_manager:sudo`` as **True** to run the package manager with root privileges.
 As a result of this command, you should be able to see the **ncurses** library installed in your system, in case not been installed yet.

 Now, let's check the **consumer** directory.
-This directory contains a simple C++ application that uses the ncurses library.
+This directory contains a simple C application that uses the ncurses library.

 The **conanfile.py** file in the **consumer** directory is: